The Maven Add-in for XLSX files is a powerful tool that helps you build an Excel sheet with data from Salesforce.

 Replace NumberOfDays with 30.

-The last thing to do is to change Format to short.
+The last thing is to change Format to short.

 Click Insert Expression and then Insert Expression one more time.

-If needed, you can use Excel formulas with merge fields from Template Builder as building blocks.
+If needed, you can use Excel formulas with merge fields from the add-in as building blocks.
 The result of such formulas is shown only after the template is generated and the "Edit" mode of the generated file is activated.

-The next step you need to do is to show the information about our Opportunity's products.
+The next step is to display the information about our Opportunity's products.

 If you remember, in the "Query Builder" article, you added OpportunityLineItems as a sub-query.
-For the sub-query to be available in Template Builder, you need to be in a specific context.
-Sub-queries can only be accessed from inside of an element that belongs to its parent query, for example, Repeater.
+For the sub-query to be available in the Maven Add-in, you need to be in a specific context.
+Sub-queries can only be accessed from within an element that belongs to their parent query.
+Like Repeater, for example.
 This is where the "Elements" part kicks in.

 In XLSX files, you can use two types of Repeater: